Topological Phase Transitions in a Constrained Two-Qubit Quantum Control Landscape

 First, we study the distance distribution between pairs of sets in $\{\mathcal S_\alpha\}$.
 The squared $L^2$-distance between two protocols $s_1,s_2{:}[0,T]{\to}[{-}1,1]$ is defined as $d^2(s_1,s_2){=}T^{-1}\int_0^T\dd t\,(s_1(t)-s_2(t))^2$.
 The \emph{average} distance $d_\text{avg}(\mathcal S_\alpha, \mathcal S_\beta)$ between two sets $\mathcal S_\alpha,\mathcal S_\beta$ is defined as

 The distance $d(s_1,s_2)$ is a central concept in Topological Data Analysis \cite{carlsson2021topological,wasserman2016topological}, closely related to the protocol \emph{overlap}, $s_1{\cdot}s_2{=}T^{-1}\int_0^T\dd t\,s_1(t)s_2(t)$, routinely used to investigate spin glass physics \footnote{ In our case, $s_1,s_2$ are not normalized to unity nor restricted to $\{{\pm}1\}$ (as in the spherical and Ising model). }; below, we leverage its properties to detect topological CLTPs.
-We explore alternative definitions for the distance between sets $\{\mathcal S_\alpha\}$ in \cite{Supplemental}.
+For alternative definitions of the distance between the sets $\{\mathcal S_\alpha\}$ see \cite{Supplemental}.

 From $\{\mathcal S_\alpha\}$, we obtain a total of $R(R{-}1)/2$ values, representing the distance $d_\text{avg}$ between the pairs of sets.
-The information about the different connected components $\{C_1,C_2,\dots\}$ in the optimal level set is contained in the distribution $P(d_\text{avg})$ (cf.~Fig.~\ref{fig:fig2}a).
+The information about the different connected components $\{C_1,C_2,\dots\}$ of the optimal level set is contained in the distribution $P(d_\text{avg})$ (Fig.~\ref{fig:fig2}a).
 Notice that the distribution is a function of the protocol duration $T$; as $T$ increases, the optimal level set deforms, and the number of connected components changes: $b_0(T)$ exhibits discontinuous jumps (Fig.~\ref{fig:intro}c,d).

 \textit{Topological Control Landscape Phase Transitions.---} The distribution $P(d_\text{avg})$, shown in Fig.~\ref{fig:fig2}a for $T{\in}[0,4]$, depends on the LMC parameters used to sample the sets $\{\mathcal S_\alpha\}$.
 Here, we are interested in the features exhibited by $P(d_\text{avg})$ surviving the limit $M{\to}\infty$, $\beta{\to}\infty$, in this order \footnote{ The order of the two limits is important to guarantee that the distribution of protocols from the region around the optimal level set is converged, at fixed $\beta$. }.
 Each peak in $P(d_\text{avg})$ sharpens into a delta function for $M{\to}\infty$, as the distance $d_\text{avg}$ between each pair $\{C_i,C_j\}$ is unique.
 Hence, in the case of a finite number of samples, we identify the location of each peak with the average distance $d_\text{avg}(C_i,C_j)$ between two connected components $C_i,C_j$ (possibly $i{=}j$).
 For $T{\in}[0,T_\text{sb}]$, $P(d_\text{avg})$ has a single peak located at $d_\text{avg}{\approx}0$ so that the optimal level set consists of a single connected component, which we call $C_0$; $C_0$ consists of an isolated protocol since the peak moves to $d_\text{avg}{=}0$ as $\beta{\to}\infty$ \cite{Supplemental}.